-- demonstrate proper care and security of personal and Division technology - students are responsible for the care and security of personal mobile devices brought to school. - should school staff take possession of a student's personal device, staff will ensure that student devices in staff's possession are stored securely. - the Division will not be responsible for any issues related to the safety, security, loss, repair, or replacement of students' personal devices, even if these devices are confiscated as part of disciplinary actions.
+- o demonstrate proper care and security of personal and Division technology - students are responsible for the care and security of personal mobile devices brought to school. - should school staff take possession of a student's personal device, staff will ensure that student devices in staff's possession are stored securely. - the Division will not be responsible for any issues related to the safety, security, loss, repair, or replacement of students' personal devices, even if these devices are confiscated as part of disciplinary actions.
 This means that if a device is lost, damaged, or stolen while in the school's possession, the school will not cover any related costs or damages.

-In addition to the Division and provincial expectations outlined above, students at McArthur School are expected to:
+In addition to the Division and provincial expectations outlined above, students at Highlands School are expected to adhere to the Highlands Personal Mobile Device (PMD) Policy: